devisis/myrag/TESTING.md

 [PEP8](http://pep8online.com/)

-My code was copied and pasted into the pep8 checker to see if all of my code was pep8 complient.
+My code was copied and pasted into the pep8 checker to see if all of my code was pep8 compliant.
 I had a few files which exceeded the length required but it was a quick fix.
 I also used the problems tab in the gitpod ide.

 ## Browser Compatibility